Home

 • Pieces remain relatively affordable, according to Judith Miller, Collector's Guides, Costume Jewelry, 2003.

-Identifying Costume Jewelry Miriam Haskell Miriam Haskell helped to make costume jewelry as prestigious and even more fashionable (according to some people) than fine antique jewelry.
-Celebrities as well as ordinary people from all walks of life have sought Miriam Haskell costume jewelry to treasure and wear.
+Miriam Haskell helped to make costume jewelry as prestigious and even more fashionable (according to some people) than fine Antique Jewelry.
+Celebrities, as well as ordinary people from all walks of life, have sought Miriam Haskell Costume Jewelry to treasure and wear.

 • Pearls are attached to a gilt metal chain.